-To give your feedback on the 2016 event, please complete this short survey.
-Respond by 20 May 2016 for a chance to win £50 of online shopping vouchers at a retailer of your choosing (Terms and Conditions - Imperial Festival feedback prize)
+To give your feedback, please complete this short survey.
+Respond by 31 May 2017 for a chance to win £50 of online shopping vouchers at a retailer of your choosing (Terms and Conditions - Imperial Festival feedback prize)

 Throughout the year you can email us at any time with queries, comments or suggestions about the report or future events via email@example.com, or by Tweeting us @ImperialSpark using the hashtag #impfest.

 We look forward to hearing from you.

 The Imperial Festival team

 This year the popular Robot Zone returned and was bigger and better than ever.
 A huge net provided flying space for drones, insect-inspired robots roamed around a tunnel and robots designed to be worn on the body were on display.

 The Sensorium provided a series of sculptures and exhibits to explore how design affects our interaction with everyday items, and how it can influence our behaviour.
 The Sensorium was a collaboration between students studying design engineering and the Imperial College Advanced Hackspace.